Causal effect on a target population: a sensitivity analysis to handle missing covariates: Synthetic and semi-synthetic simulations

 \paragraph{Simulations parameters}

-We use a similar simulation framework as in \cite{dong2020integrative} and \cite{colnet2020causal}, where $5$ covariates are generated -- independently except for $X_1$ and $X_5$ which correlation is set at 0.8 except when explicitly mentioned -- with $X_{j} \sim \mathcal{N}(1,1)$ for each $j=1, \ldots, 5$.
+We use a similar simulation framework as in \cite{dong2020integrative} and \cite{colnet2020causal}, where $5$ covariates are generated independently, except for $X_1$ and $X_5$ \modifbis{whose} correlation is set at 0.8, except when explicitly mentioned\modifbis{.
+We simulate marginals as} $X_{j} \sim \mathcal{N}(1,1)$ for \modifbis{all} $j=1, \ldots, 5$.
 The trial selection process is defined using a logistic regression model, such that:

-This selection process implies that the variance-covariance matrix in the RCT sample and in the target population \textit{may be different} \modif{depending on the (absolute) value of the coefficients $\beta_s$.} \modif{In the standard simulation set-up the overall variance-covariance structure is kept identical as visualized on Figure~\ref{fig:sigma-simulation}.} The outcome is generated according to a linear model, following \eqref{eq:linear-causal-model}:
+This selection process implies that the variance-covariance matrix in the RCT sample and in the target population \textit{may be different} \modif{depending on the (absolute) value of the coefficients $\beta_s$.} \modif{In \modifbis{our} simulation set-up, the overall variance-covariance structure is kept identical as visualized on Figure~\ref{fig:sigma-simulation}.} The outcome is generated according to a linear model, following \modifbis{Model~\ref{eq:linear-causal-model}, that is}